Russ Huesman: Chattanooga

 Huesman was named the University of Tennessee at Chattanooga football program's 22nd head coach on December 22, 2008.

 Huesman led Chattanooga to its first SoCon title since 1984 and just its fifth in school history in 2013.
-He directed the Mocs to an overall record of 8-4, with a 6-2 mark in league play.
+He directed the Mocs to an overall record of 8–4, with a 6–2 mark in league play.
 UTC finished its season as the top defensive squad in the SoCon, leading the conference in scoring defense (20.4) and total defense (328.9).

 The Mocs had a number of firsts in 2013, including the most wins ever in SoCon play.
 The eight wins are the most since 1980 and Chattanooga swept the league's Coach of the Year (Russ Huesman), Offensive Player of the Year (Jacob Huesman) and Defensive Player of the Year (Davis Tull) honors for the first time.
 The Mocs were nationally ranked for several weeks in 2013, finishing the year in the top 25 in both the FCS Coaches Poll (23) and The Sports Network Poll (21).
 It was the first time since 1984 that Chattanooga was listed in a year-ending national poll.

 Huesman also became just the second UTC head coach be named SoCon Coach of the Year by his peers (Buddy Nix, 1990).
 Huesman took the honor for the second time, joining Joe Morrison as the only Mocs coaches to win multiple SoCon Coach of the Year honors.
 He was also a finalist for the Eddie Robinson Award as the National Coach of the Year.

 The 2014 season saw the Huesman led Mocs build upon the previous season's success.
 Under Huesman's guidance, Chattanooga claimed an outright Socon Championship, top 8 seed into the FCS Playoffs and gained their first win in the FCS Playoffs in school history.

-Since taking over in 2009, Chattanooga is 41-29 under Huesman.
-It is important to note that his 31 wins in the first.
-5 years eclipse the number of wins the Mocs had in the previous nine seasons combined.
-He has a 30-17 Southern Conference record since taking over the program.
+Since taking over in 2009, Chattanooga is 41–29 under Huesman.
+His 31 wins in the first 5 years eclipse the number of wins the Mocs had in the previous nine seasons combined.
+He has a 30–17 Southern Conference record since taking over the program.